 Shopping around for auto insurance is partially about getting a good deal.
 After all, you don’t want to pay more than you absolutely must for insurance coverage.
 But it’s not just about getting the lowest rate, either.

-If you opt for a cut-rate company with terrible customer service, you may never get your claims filled.
+If you opt for a cut-rate company with terrible customer service, you may never get your claims filed.
 Sure, you’ll pay less year-over-year.
 But one single claim could take weeks or months to complete.
 This could mean you’re bumming a ride to work while you wait for your car to get fixed or footing the bill for expensive repairs while you wait for a reimbursement.

 Besides that, you want to be sure the company you choose has a solid financial backing.
 They could have great customer service but then fall off the face of the map because they go under financially.
 Then you’ll be out of luck when it’s time to file a claim.